rabbitmq/rabbitmq-oauth2-tutorial/README.md

 1. Explore how applications and end users can authenticate with RabbitMQ server using OAuth 2.0 protocol rather than the traditional username/password, or others.
 2. Explore what it takes to set up RabbitMQ Server with OAuth 2.0 authentication mechanism.
 Additionally you explore how to stand up ([UAA](https://github.com/cloudfoundry/uaa)) as an OAuth 2.0 authorization server and all the operations to create OAuth clients, users and obtain their tokens.

+**NOTE**: This guide has been verified against RabbitMQ 3.13.1.
+This version is hard-coded in the script [bin/deploy-rabbit](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/blob/main/bin/deploy-rabbit#L9).

 If you want to quickly test how it works go straight to [OAuth2 plugin in action](#oauth2-plugin-in-action) section.

 If you want to understand the details of how to configure RabbitMQ with Oauth2 go straight to [Understand the environment](#understand-the-environment) section.